kokiebisu/vaquita/README.md

-# Waved 🌊
+# Sonus 🌊

-Waved is a project developed for personal use that enables downloading music from Youtube and importing it to apple music as an album with metadata included.
+Sonus is a project developed for personal use that enables downloading music from Youtube and importing it to apple music as an album with metadata included.

 The creator does not take any responsibility for its usage or any potential consequences.
 Use this software at your own risk.

 ## Getting Started

 ### Prerequisites

-Make sure to configure your laptop login password before running the command
+Make sure to configure your laptop login password before using.

 ```sh
 export PASSWORD=XXXXXXXXXX